AJAX, events, WebSockets

 Hint: for convenience, it is best to write a function, say

-.
-Then you can add this DOM element to the document by replacing the children of the div#main
+createUserList, that takes the list of users as input and returns a DOM element representing the<table>.
+Then you can add this DOM element to the document by replacing the children of the div#main. -

 Using